matboivin/raytracer/doc/process.md

 ## Implementation

-### Two main structures

-- `s_app`: Represents an application to use MLX functions (then connects to the X server) and contains window and image as members
-- `s_scene`: Stores scene description data which is used to generate images

 ### Control flow

 - Handle errors: no parameter, invalid `.rt` file, invalid `--save` option
-- Initialize scene struct
+- Initialize miniRT controler
   - -> Connect to the X server with `mlx_init()`
-- Parse a given scene description -> store data in the scene struct
+- Parse given scene description
-- Generate image using scene data
+- Generate image(s) using scene data
   - If `--save` option is used
+    - Generate only one image
     - Save the rendered image in BMP format
     - Program ends
   - Else
+    - Generate one image per camera
     - Open a new window with `mlx_new_window()`
-  - Display the rendered imaged in window with `mlx_put_image_to_window()`
+    - Display the first rendered imaged in window with `mlx_put_image_to_window()`
     - Dispatch events
     - Run a loop -> listen to events
     - If the user presses SPACE
       - Switch active camera
     - If the user presses ESC or click on the window cross
       - Program ends

 ### Parsing